HomeHotel LoyaltyIs It "Gauche" To Ask For A Room Upgrade You're Entitled To?

 Lastly, if you want proof that sometimes you have to ask for the room upgrade here it is:

-I had back-to-back stays at JW Marriott properties in Asia earlier this year and on both stays the property was offering rooms for sale that the Marriott Rewards program says a Platinum member should be upgraded into (subject to availability).
+I had back-to-back stays at JW Marriott properties in Asia earlier this year and on both stays the property was offering rooms for sale that the Marriott Bonvoy program says a Titanium member should be upgraded into (subject to availability).
 On both stays the property did not process the upgrade until I requested it (politely) at check-in.